 Not too long ago, a potential customer asked me if I could take a piece of jewelry from her late grandmother and reinvent it into something else.
 The piece in question was a beautiful piece of Larimar that had been created into a large brooch.
 The request was to take the stone out of the setting, cut it down to a smaller size and make a simple ring.
 Upon looking at the brooch, I knew right away based on my training that I would be rejecting this commission.

 Does your jeweler know for example, that Larimar is a soft stone and that once it is cut, you don't then recut it down to something smaller?
 The risk is just too great with a soft stone and the piece in question for me was a large stone that needed to stay that way.
 Does your jeweler know that Larimar only comes from one place on the planet, namely the Dominican Republic?
-Does your jeweler know that when setting it, it needs to handled very delicately just like when setting an opal?
+Does your jeweler know that when setting it, it needs to be handled very delicately just as when setting an opal?

 I rejected the commission work because not only was this brooch gorgeously designed and constructed, but it was a beautiful piece from a beautiful era in a time that must be celebrated, not destroyed.
-The integrity of the piece and the artist who created it also need to be honored by not touching it.
+The integrity of the piece and the artist who created it also needs to be honored by not touching it.
 Sometimes, reinventing the wheel is just not worth it.

 Now a sales person in a jewelry store may not know, for example, how to solder a jump ring closed.
 Nor, how to use a jeweler's saw for sawing out an intricate design for a beautiful pair of earrings.
 An experienced bench jeweler or metalsmith will know.
 There is a long list here too numerous to mention, but here are just some of the things that this metalsmith/jeweler has learned over the years of working in the profession and from training as a gemologist at the renowned Gemological Institute of America.